rrvt/ExpTest/README.md

 One of the critical tests is to run many tests and then exit the program.
 If this is done in the debugger in the debug version any lost memory blocks will be listed.
 There should be no lost memory blocks as in Windows they cannot be recoved by exiting an application.

+## Updates

+### Update 12/18/21

+While creating a template for a dialog box only application with a toolbar the Library was added to and changed to hopefully simplify toolbar creation.
+This version of the toolbar includes buttons, edit boxes, combo boxes and drop down menus as well as the traditional 16x15 icons.

+ExpTest includes four drop down menus on the toolbar.

 ## Authors